KvGeijer/cryptopals/README.md

 # Personal Cryptopals solutions

-During the summer after ninth grade I learned how to use RSA cryptos.
-But almost as if I then alrealy knew crypto, I never got further into it.
-Recently I have realized that there are a lot of fun problems in crypto, and wished I had learnt more about it.
+During the summer after ninth grade I learned about RSA cryptography.
+But almost as a counter measure, I then did not do any crypto at all all the way through high school and university.
+This is a shame as it in hindsight would have fit me perfectly, in its combination between programming and mathematics.
+However, here we are and I don't know anything (in much detail) about crypto.

-Recently I saw this website [cryptopals.com](https://cryptopals.com) which seemingly presents several cryptography problems, split up into many puzzles.
-It seems like the perfect opportunity to get into crypto :D
+Recently I found [cryptopals.com](https://cryptopals.com) which seemingly presents several applied cryptography problems, split up into many puzzles.
+It seems like a perfect way for me to learn about the field.
+I enjoy these smaller puzzles, and it will gradually force me to learn more and more complicated theory.